 If you notice your pup is struggling to walk, you can try training him to walk with his head up.

 Take a tasty treat (plain boiled chicken breast is good) and keep it in your palm and close your first, allowing there to be a small hole for him to smell.
-In a large space with no bumping hazards hold your fist to his nose held high and start walking backwards allowing him to follow your fist, occasionally giving him a tidbit of chicken, do this a few times each day for the first few days and he’ll learn to walk holding his head up.
+In a large space with no bumping hazards hold your fist to his nose held high and start walking backward allowing him to follow your fist, occasionally giving him a tidbit of chicken, do this a few times each day for the first few days and he’ll learn to walk holding his head up.

 ● Sometimes Taking The Cone Off is The Right Thing to Do